tarTG/RTWG/README.md

 Shift + Mouse | camera movement in 3D

-Different simulation parts can be changed on top "General" Bar (Current Display)
+Simulation view can be changed on top "General" Bar (Current Display)

 A detailed description of all parameters will be added soon.